cyberrumor/midilint/README.md

 Read SOURCE midi file and save processed version to DEST

 positional arguments:
-  SOURCE                the midi file to normalize DEST                  the name of the output file
+  SOURCE                the midi file to lint
+  DEST                  the name of the output file

 options: